top of page

 SCENE 2

-The lads, and Caroline, are preparing for a trip to Brighton
+The lads, and Caroline, are preparing for a trip to the gaming houses of Brighton

-B: Caroline - whilst I respect that you are no longer a working girl per se - it would not do for me to travel with an unmarried individual with perhaps cockney origins
+B: Caroline - whilst I respect that you are no longer a working girl per se - it would not do for me to travel with an unmarried individual with mark'd cockney origins

 CC: You devil! - (pauses) - I suppose that will change when I am Lady Byron - for the present I am prepared to accept the insult